vbrabandt2005/Just-Some-Stuff/TemperatureCon/README.md

 # TemperatureCon

-A simple Temperature converter written in Python.
+A simple Temperature converter.
 I don't know what else to say, I wrote it for Physics class.
+Gives you the choice to convert Calcius, Fahrenheit and Kelvin.

+By TheGoogleRider